-In recent months, UK markets have once again experienced turbulence with growing panic as the prospect of a no-deal Brexit intensifies.
-As a result, UK funds have taken a hit in recent weeks.
+The UK market has been one of the hardest hit in recent times with the culmination of the pandemic and Brexit uncertainty resulting in high volatility and negative returns for many UK equity funds.
 However, despite the challenges faced by UK Equities one of the most consistent top performers has been the ASI UK Mid Cap fund.
-This fund currently manages £56 million of client assets, and over the past 1, 3 & 5 years it has returned growth of 6.48%, 40.96%, and 55.77%, which were among the highest in the sector.
+This fund currently manages £206 million of client assets, and over the past 1, 3 & 5 years it has returned growth of 5.47%, 34.76%, and 76.62%, which were among the highest in the sector.

 Underperforming Aberdeen Standard Investment Funds

-A significant 68.3% of the 129 Aberdeen Standard funds analysed for this report have regularly ranked among the worst performers in their sectors with consistently better performing alternatives available to investors.
-The 5 funds featured below represent some of their most disappointing funds.
+58.14% of the 129 Aberdeen Standard funds analysed have regularly ranked among the worst performers in their sectors with consistently better-performing alternatives available to investors.

 ASI Diversified Income Fund

 The Fund invests more than 50% of its total net assets in worldwide equities and bonds, with the remainder invested in other asset classes such as cash, property and infrastructure.
-In recent years this fund has been one of the worst performers in its sector with 1, 3 & 5 year returns of 0.37%, 11.75%, and 22.96%, which were all well below the sector average.
+In recent years this fund has been one of the worst performers in its sector with 1, 3 & 5-year returns of 1.26%, 3.39%, and 28.32%, which were all well below the sector average.

 ASI Emerging Markets Bond